 - Active Paths

 - Bike parking

 - Bike shed contributions

 Is there a student at your school who would love to be able to ride but unfortunately doesn’t have access to a bike?
 You can now apply for grants of up to $500 per student to buy bikes for those who would benefit.

 Bike education program

 Our brand-new bike education program includes 6-10 hours of bike ed tailored for your school and delivered by Ride2School’s Bike Education Program Coordinator.
 Sessions are available for up to 30 students.
-This specific grant is valued at $2,500.

 Because Bicycle Network receives many applications for Ride2School grants, we need to assess each application and award grants to those with the greatest commitment to getting more students riding and actively travelling.